CodyAdam/game__titac/README.md

 ![thumbnail image](./thumb.png)

-This is 'Titac' a Tic-Tac-Toe game with a new mechanic.
-I made this game to familiarise myself with Redux using React.

 # Concept

+This is 'Titac' a Tic-Tac-Toe game with a new mechanic

-Tic Tac Toe but you can place 3 mark per tile
+It's Tic-Tac-Toe but you can place up to 3 mark per cell

 # The Rules